-The New Course, at Cheltenham, is a downhill fence and has a longer run-in for steeplechases than the Old Course.
-The Hurdle races on the New Course are just over 2 miles long.
-Cheltenham also has a cross-country course which is laid out inside the main racecourse, used for the cross-country steeplechases.
+The new course at Cheltenham races is a downhill fence and has a longer run for steeplechases than the old course.
+Hurdle races on the new course are just over two miles long, also accounting for a cross-country course, which is laid out inside the main racecourse and used for the cross-country steeplechases.

 Throughout the year, including the festival, the race track averages an annual crowd of 700,000 visitors.
 The race course not only provides thorough horse racing entertaining for all these visitors but caters for them adequately too.

 For the cream of the crop in the jockey, trainer and horse racing world then come visit the Cheltenham course, undoubtedly one of the UK's finest.